VedhaSri-2005/Music-Recommendation/README.md

 └── README.md           # Project documentation

-## 🧠 How It Works
+🧠 How It Works
-**Songs are fetched using the Spotify API and stored in a CSV file.**
+✅ Songs are fetched using the Spotify API and stored in a CSV file.

--A TF-IDF vectorizer is used to convert song titles and artist names into vectors.
+✅ A TF-IDF vectorizer converts song titles and artist names into feature vectors.

--Cosine similarity is calculated to find the most similar songs.
+✅ Cosine similarity is used to calculate how similar one song is to others.

--You can select a song and view similar recommendations instantly.
+✅ Users can select or search a song and instantly get similar song recommendations.

 ---
 ## 🧑‍💻 Developed By